Frequently Asked Questions

 Source: Contact Chile (link to http://www.contactchile.cl/es/chile-consejos.php)

-Sansanos
+Sansanos and Sansanas

 How much does it cost to go on exchange?
 Who pays for the accommodation abroad, the ticket, etc.?